Summer Special Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exc65

 Invite the functional managers of the different units to address their personal differences.

-What should the project manager do first to proceed with this change?
+What should the project manager do first to maintain the project team's performance level?

 A.